irmen/prog8/docs/source/programming.rst

 target()
     Returns byte value designating the target machine that the program was compiled for.
+    Notice that this is a compile-time constant value and is not determined on the system when the program is running.
     The following return values are currently defined:

     - 16 = compiled for CommanderX16 with 65C02 CPU